dojot/docs/source/faq/faq.rst

 You need to follow some steps:

-1 Update the docker-compose repository to the cutting-edge version (beware the bugs though)
+1 Update the docker-compose repository to the cutting-edge version (beware the bug)

 .. code-block:: bash

   $ cd <path-to-your-clone-of-docker-compose>
   $ git checkout master && git pull

 If you need a more stable version, you could checkout a tag instead:

 .. code-block:: bash